hamaluik/hermes/HELP.md

 **Tabs not following cursor:**
 - Check Settings → "Tabs Follow Cursor" is enabled
 - Ensure you're clicking within valid segment boundaries

+**Communication errors:**
+- **Connection refused**: Check that the remote system is running and listening on the specified port
+- **Timeout**: The server may be slow to respond.
+Try increasing the timeout in the Send tab.
+- **Host not found**: Verify the hostname is correct and DNS is resolving properly
+- **Port already in use**: When starting the Listen server, another application may be using the port.
+Try a different port.
+- **Firewall blocking**: Ensure your firewall allows connections on the MLLP port (typically 2575)